husseinadell/udacity-hosting-fullstack-application/docs/README.md

 - `npm run backend:deploy` - To deploy the project to EB using `./udagram-api/bin/deploy.sh` deploy script.

 ## Pipeline Process

+For development purposes, the pipeline is executed in the following order:

+- Create a postgress database instance (you can use enither docker, or local postgresql).
+- Confugure the environment variables in the .env file (set your postgres credentials).
+- Setup frontend dependencies `npm run frontend:install`.
+- Setup backend dependencies `npm run backend:install`.
+- Start the backend server `cd udagram-api && npm run dev`.
+- On another terminal, Start the frontend server `cd udagram-frontend && npm start`.
+- Open the frontend in a browser.
+- And now you can start developing.

-Using CircleCI, we can build the project and deploy it to AWS.
+For Production deployment, using CircleCI, we can build the project and deploy it to AWS.
+Once your changes are pushed to the main branch, circleci will execute the following steps (you just watch the build process):

 The order of the run jobs:

 - Set Env Variables.